roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Another email came after lunch.
 Ignored that one too.

  By about 3 o'clock that Monday afternoon, without any more texts from her, I figured she'd gotten the message that I wasn't going to be a text buddy.
 I was reclining on a very soft but overheated leather-covered bench, on the back of a patio of our resort's super-large pool deck.
 My wife and her family were inside, escaping from the blazing tropical sun.
 I had come outside to get a look at the scenery, accompanying my mother-in-law.
 How non-sexual can THAT be?
 But the old bag had to go inside, the heat was ridiculous.
 I had a big-brim hat on, the breeze was a decent offset to the unrelenting sunlight, and it struck me as a nice place to sit down.
 So I did.
-Report_Story #3